delzear/hass-formulaoneapi/frontend.md

 # Frontend Example
 The goal is to eventually have a custom lovelace card to display the sensor's information.
 In the meantime, a makeshift scdisplayoreboard can be created using template Markdowns.
+The font is the Official Formula One and is not be the default.
 Follow the steps below to get a result similar to this:

 To display the next race:

 ![Next Race](./next_race.png)
 ```
 - type: markdown
-  card_mod:
-    style:
-      ha-markdown$: |
-        * {
-          font-family: FormulaOne, "Titillium Web";
-        }
   content: >-
     {% set ns = namespace(found=false) %} {% for race in
     states.sensor.formula_one_sensor.attributes.races %}  {% if not (ns.found) %}